2025: A Year in Reflection: A Reply to The Era of Tax the Rich

 Healthy debate and alternate views are welcome here at Martyn Fiddler.
 Our newsletter and social content always get a great reaction.
 So, this year, for the first time, we are including opinions and reflections from people outside of Martyn Fiddler in our reflection’s series.

-With this in mind, we welcome Benjamin Ribouleau from Boutsen Aviation for taking the time to share his valuable perspective on the topic of ‘tax the rich’.
+With this in mind, we thank Benjamin Ribouleau from Boutsen Aviation for taking the time to share his valuable perspective on the topic of ‘tax the rich’.

-His insights enrich the conversation and offer an insider’s view of Europe’s current landscape.
+His insights below enrich the conversation and offer an insider’s view of Europe’s current landscape.

 As someone based in France and working across the European market, I want to share a few thoughts as a small counterbalance from ‘this side of the Channel’.